stephennewman/budgenudge/SLICKTEXT_INTEGRATION.md

 ## 🎉 **CONCLUSION**

 The SlickText integration is **technically complete and ready for production**.
-Once the account is upgraded, BudgeNudge will have **professional-grade SMS delivery** that matches the quality of major fintech companies like Ramp and Stripe.
+Once the account is upgraded, Krezzo will have **professional-grade SMS delivery** that matches the quality of major fintech companies like Ramp and Stripe.

 **Total Development Time**: ~4 hours
 **Status**: ✅ Ready for production (pending account upgrade)